jplhomer/polyfill-css-has/README.md

 1. The scope which is to be queried for elements with `:has()` requirements
 1. The specific selector inside the `:has()` class

-Each of the scope-level elements are then filtered by the `:has()` selector and returned in an array or a `NodeList`.
+Each of the scope-level elements are then filtered by the `:has()` selector and returned in an array.

 ## Limitations